Acquanetta Warren, Mayor

 Mayor Warren’s past service includes various council subcommittees and boards and commissions, such as Water/Recycled Water Projects and Development Processing for New Communities, the State Park Commission, Casa Colina Rehabilitation Hospital Board of Directors, and the Upland YMCA Board of Directors.

 Mayor Warren earned a Bachelor of Arts degree in Political Science/Urban Studies from Occidental College and an Honorary Doctorate Degree in Theology from Next Dimension Bible College.
-Ms. Warren is a member of the Water of Life Community Church and has three children and two grandchildren.
+Ms. Warren is a member of the Water of Life Community Church and has three children and three grandchildren.